 Sometimes, this breakneck-speed productivity shows its downsides.

-As I learn more about security best practices, I can’t help but see more and more applications that just don’t have a clue.
 A lack of awareness of security seems to lead to a lack of prioritization of tasks that don’t directly support bringing the product to launch.
 The market seems to have made it more important to launch a usable product than a secure one, with the prevailing attitude being, “we can do the security stuff later.”

 Cobbling together a foundation based more on expediency than longevity is a bad way to build applications and a great way to build security debt.
-Security debt, like technical debt, amasses when developers make (usually hasty) decisions that can make it more difficult to secure the application later on.
+Security debt, like technical debt, amasses when developers make decisions that can make it more difficult to secure the application later on.
 If you’re familiar with the concept of “pushing left” (or if you read my article about sensitive data exposure), you’ll know that when it comes to security, sometimes there isn’t a version of “later” that isn’t too late.
 It’s a shame, especially since following some basic security practices with high benefit yield early on in the development process doesn’t take significantly more time than not following them.
 Often, it comes down to having some basic but important knowledge that enables making the more secure decision.

-While application architecture specifics vary, there are a few basic principles we can commonly apply.
+While application architecture specifics vary, there are a few basic principles you can commonly apply.
 This article will provide a high-level overview of areas that I hope will help point developers in the right direction.